AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

 To quickly experiment with customizations, the `scg:showIde`property must be added to the component page's content JCR node and set to true.

-Using the comments component as an example, on either the author or publish instance, signed in with administrator privileges :
+Using the comments component as an example, on either the author or publish instance, signed in with administrator privileges:

 1. browse to [CRXDE Lite](../../sites/developing/using/developing-with-crxde-lite.md)
    for example, [http://localhost:4503/crx/de](http://localhost:4503/crx/de)